Sydney-Informatics-Hub/baubled_wordcloud/README.md

 * https://pypi.org/project/wordcloud/

-With `pipenv` installed, you can do:
+With `pipenv` installed, you don't need to worry about other requirements, and can just do:

 ```sh
 pipenv run python baubled_wordcloud.py faces/*.jpg
 ```
-and the generated output will be in `out.png`.
+given a directory of images at `faces/`, and the generated output will be in `out.png`.